sharkymark/polyapi/README.md

 The app authenticates uses these environment variables and generates an OAuth Access Token that is used for SOQL Salesforce calls.

+### ESPN sports scores and schedules

+Retrieves shedules, game day details, and live scores of NFL and College football games

 ## Creating a binary

 `.gitignore` is set to ignore `main` and `polyapi` binaries to reduce repository size. `git build .` uses the OS and architecture of the development machine.
 To create other binaries, use examples like: